Updated May 21, 2020. Changes in Red

 - How dangerous is COVID-19 on an individual level?

 As you can see, it is mainly dangerous to the elderly and those with underlying health conditions.
 But younger people can still get sick and die.

 2. What about children and pregnant mothers?

 COVID-19 appears to affect children less often, and with less severity, including frequent asymptomatic or subclinical infection.
 There is evidence of critical illness, but it is rare.
-The role of children in transmission is unclear, but it seems likely they do not play a significant role.
+The role of children in transmission is unclear, but consistent evidence is demonstrating a lower likelihood of acquiring infection, and lower rates of children bringing infections into households.
 Changes in laboratory or radiographic parameters are slightly different to adults, and changes usually mild.
-There is no evidence of vertical transmission, and early evidence suggests both infected mothers and infants are no more severely affected than other groups.
-Early evidence suggests no significant increased risk for children with immunosuppression, but further data is needed.
-Source: March 26, Don’t Forget The Bubbles, a site that collates paediatric literature of Covid-19 and is up to date.
+There is some evidence of vertical transmission to neonates, however it is unclear is this is perinatal or intrauterine.
+Evidence suggests both infected mothers and infants are no more severely affected than other groups.
+There does not appear to be significant increased risk for children with immunosuppression, but further data is needed.
+Children with respiratory and complex neurodisability appear more likely to suffer complications, however not obviously more than would be expected from infection with other respiratory viruses.
+May 15 conclusion by Don’t Forget The Bubbles, a site that collates paediatric literature of Covid-19

 3. How does it spread?

 The disease can spread from person to person through small droplets from the nose or mouth which are spread when a person with COVID-19 coughs or exhales.
 These droplets land on objects and surfaces around the person.
 Other people then catch COVID-19 by touching these objects or surfaces, then touching their eyes, nose or mouth.
 People can also catch COVID-19 if they breathe in droplets from a person with COVID-19 who coughs out or exhales droplets.
 This is why it is important to stay more than 1 meter away from a person who is sick.
 Source:WHO.